openshift-tigerteam/openshift-examples/docs/postinstall/add-worker-node.md

 ### Create the YAML configuration file

 Create a file named `nodes-config.yaml` with the following content.
 Modify the values to match your environment.
+This shuld look very familiar as it is similar to the install-config.yaml file used during installation.
+If you are readding a node to an existing cluster, you can copy the install-config.yaml file and modify it as needed.

 ```yaml
 hosts: